-Director Morné du Toit’s remarkable Nul is nie niks nie is an inspiring, heart-warming story about life, death and the continued hope that can be found somewhere between the two.
+“I believe that stories have the ability to change lives, to bring hope where there was none and life to where there was none,” says director Morné du Toit about his remarkable Nul is nie Niks nie, an inspiring, heart-warming story about life, death and the continued hope that can be found somewhere between the two.

-This heart-warming story is about life, death and everything in between.
-The film tells the story of three friends (Hoender, Drikus and Chris) who set out to make Drikus’ last wish come true – to make a zombie movie.
-During their filmmaking process Hoender starts to deal with the loss of his father, he makes new friends, works on his self-confidence and realises that he has a lot to offer.
+The film tells the story of three friends (Hoender, Drikus, and Chris) who set out to make Drikus’ last wish come true – to make a zombie movie.
+During their filmmaking process Hoender starts to deal with the loss of his father, he makes new friends, works on his self-confidence, and realises that he has a lot to offer.
 Drikus’ love of life and determination brings the surrounding lifeless community together and gives them a new lease on life.

 Daniel Dercksen shares a few thoughts with director Morné Du Toit